 Buying a car is one of the biggest purchases most people make, second only to buying a home.
-Deciding how you’re going to finance a car is important, and potentially expensive.
+Deciding how you’re going to finance a car is important and potentially expensive.
 You need to decide whether you want to go with a personal loan versus a car loan.
-Do you get a commercial bank or a credit union to finance your car or do you go with dealer financing?
+Do you get a commercial bank or a credit union to finance your car, or do you go with dealer financing?
 It’s more complicated than you think.
 The decision of personal loan versus a car loan can cost you hundreds, and maybe thousands, of dollars.

 Qualifications to Buy Your Car

-Also, you will want to get together a down payment if you are going to try to get a personal loan instead of a car loan.
+Also, you may want to get together a down payment if you are going to try to get a personal loan instead of a car loan.
 If you are going to try to get a car loan, you can use a trade-in if you have one.

 You can’t use a trade-in at a bank.